Ultimate Guide: How to Make Green Screen Videos

 Rather than packing up team members and traveling to your ideal location, a green screen can bring those locations right to your location in record time.

-If you’re creating marketing videos or educational coursework, your content may change with time.
+If you’re creating marketing videos or training, your content may change with time.
 Rather than rerecording an entire video, you can edit background images or messages as needed.

 Bring historical and prominent figures to the classroom — Imagine students, both elementary and college-level, being able to see their favorite figures up close.
 Whether you put your students in images with their idols or bring history to life in presentation form, you’re sure to capture their attention.